What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 III.
 Event Details

-The key dates and exam arrangements for the 2026 AMC8 are as follows:
+The key milestones and exam arrangements for the AMC8 each year are as follows:

 Item Date/Time Specific Notes

-Registration Deadline January 13, 2026 Late registration will not be accepted; agency proxy registration deadlines are earlier.
+Registration Deadline Shortly before the contest each year Late registration will not be accepted; agency proxy registration deadlines are earlier.

 Score Release 2–4 weeks after the exam Candidates who registered through ASDAN can check their scores relatively quickly.